flavidev/martingoals-pinnacle/README.md

 # martingoals-pinnacle/
 A React web app created to extract data from [Pinnacle](https://www.pinnacle.com/en) and scrape barely favorites from under/over goals market of Pinnacle website.

 This application was developed to be played as a variation of martingale system.
-The main principle is to toss the "rigged" coin, making your chances bigger than 50% each time.
-Nevertheless, earns/risks are mitigated in comparison with the "double or nothing" standard from classic martingale.
+The main principle is to toss the "rigged" coin, making winning chances bigger than 50% each time, nevertheless earns/risks are mitigated in comparison with to "double or nothing" standard from classic martingale.

 ```
 /martingoals/backend/src/echo $'USERNAME=PINNACLE_USERNAME\nPASSWORD=PINNACLEPASSWORD\nINITIAL_DEPOSIT=YOUR_INITIAL_DEPOSIT' > .env